 If Jesus had ascended into heaven before his death, he would have had nothing to offer to God for the sins of the world.
 The sacrificial Lamb had to first be slain and then offered to God for sin.
 It was necessary that Jesus, as high priest, have something to offer to God for man’s sin when he presented himself to God (Heb.
 8:3).

 If the story of Jesus had ended with the crucifixion, no atonement for sin would have been accomplished.
 Only the Father’s acceptance of Jesus’ sacrificial death accomplished that.
 Jesus’ death was made effective for the forgiveness of sin only after he arose from the dead and ascended into heaven to offer himself to God as a slain Lamb.
-Paul made this observation in his letter to the Corinthians: “If Christ is not risen, then our preaching is vain . . . and if Christ is not raised, your faith is pointless; you are still in your sins” (1Cor.
+Paul made this observation in his letter to the Corinthians: “If Christ is not risen, then our preaching is vain . . . and if Christ is not risen, your faith is pointless; you are still in your sins” (1Cor.
 15:14, 17).
 Why is our faith in Christ pointless if Christ is not risen from the dead?
 Because the offering for sin was not made on the cross.
 Jesus had to be resurrected and ascend into heaven to offer himself to God for the sins of the world.
 No one but Jesus was worthy to approach the Father’s altar in heaven to present his slain body to the Father for sin.
 We should always bear in mind that Jesus did not ascend into heaven because his atoning work was finished; rather, he ascended as our high priest to finish his atoning work.
-There, in the holiest place of heaven, Jesus “appeared to put away sin by the sacrifice of himself ” (Heb.
+There, in the holiest place of heaven, Jesus “appeared to put away sin by the sacrifice of himself” (Heb.
 9:26).
 It was this sacrifice of Christ in heaven, and God’s acceptance of it, not just his horrible death, which purchased our redemption.

 What is God’s witness?
 The Bible tells us.
-In 1John 5:6, we read, “The Spirit is what bears witness because the Spirit is truth.”
+In 1John 5:6, we read, “The Spirit is the witness because the Spirit is truth.”
 In verse 10, John calls the Spirit “the witness that God has given concerning His Son”, and he states that anyone who refuses the Spirit is calling God a liar because he is rejecting the witness God gave of His Son.